Rob Thomas (musician): 1996–1998: Yourself or Someone Like You

 Thomas wrote every song on Matchbox 20's debut album, Yourself or Someone Like You.
 It was released in October 1996, on the same day that Lava Records folded.
 The album sold only 600 copies in its first week.
 The band toured extensively, trying to attract notice.
 Radio stations were slow to adopt their first single, "Long Day".
 Thomas and his bandmates were convinced they were soon to be dropped from their contract.
 Their manager was also worried, and yelled at them to get serious about their performances.

 Their fears were well-founded.
 Officials at Atlantic were close to dropping the band when they noticed that sales had spiked in Birmingham, Alabama.
 There, radio stations had begun playing another track on the album, "Push".
 Atlantic released "Push" as a single, and it soon became a Top 5 hit.
 Its success led the album to be certified gold.
 Their next single, "3 A.M.", was hugely popular, and the album went multi-platinum.
 "Real World", and "Back 2 Good" followed.

 Nearly seven months after its release, the album reached number 99 on the Billboard 200 chart.
 It continued to climb, finally reaching as high as number 5.
 The album was nominated for a Grammy Award and two American Music Awards.
 In 1997, readers of Rolling Stone named Matchbox 20 the best new band.

 Thomas enjoyed his success.
 When travelling, he'd tell customs officials that his occupation was "rock star", and he often dressed the part, wearing sunglasses and long furry coats.
 He's described the first few years with Matchbox 20 as a blur, featuring large quantities of alcohol, cocaine, and sexual relationships with women.
 One of those interludes resulted in a son.

 The constant partying took a toll on Thomas and the band.
-Thomas concedes that the shows were beginning to suffer.
-He gained more than 50 lb.
-The weight gain earned them their first mention in Rolling Stone—an item making fun of Thomas.
+Thomas concedes that their lifestyle began to cause their concerts to suffer.
+During this period, he gained more than 50 lb.
+The weight gain earned the band its first mention in Rolling Stone: An item making fun of Thomas.
 The band members decided together that they wanted to be more professional and began cleaning themselves up.
 Cocaine use was no longer tolerated.
 In 1998, Thomas was named one of People magazine's 50 Most Beautiful People.